skryspin/omegle-notification-sounds/README.md

 Thanks to Chrome for their easy-to-follow [Getting Started](https://developer.chrome.com/extensions/getstarted) guide which helped me learn how to make Chrome Extensions.

 ## Future Plans
 I plan to allow users to choose their own notification sound by providing a link.
-Currently we use [this sound]: (https://notificationsounds.com/message-tones/appointed-529)
+Currently we use [this sound](https://notificationsounds.com/message-tones/appointed-529).